ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 - Queries ("?") and fragments ("#") are defined for "DID URIs", but are not part of the identifier itself.
 - The current specification does not impose a maximum length for a DID.

-- Note: ``DIDManager`` can normalize the the DID to ensure the first segment is lowercased.
+- Note: ``DIDValidator`` can normalize the the DID to ensure the first segment is lowercased.

 In addition, the AT Protocol makes the following requirements:
 - `did:plc` and `did:web` are currently the only two types that are valid.
 This is not enforced at the lexicon layer.
 - A hard limit of 8 KB is put in place.

-- Note: ``DIDManager`` can't validate percent encoding at this time.
+- Note: ``DIDValidator`` can't validate percent encoding at this time.

 Further reading: [DID Syntax](https://atproto.com/specs/did)